-While leading the fastest-growing university in North Carolina, Ballard has committed to providing every student with excellent training in the classroom, practical experiences in the community and region, and the opportunity to develop leadership skills.
+While leading the third largest public university in North Carolina, Chancellor Ballard has committed to providing every student with excellent training in the classroom, practical experiences in the community and region, and the opportunity to develop leadership skills.
 He has hired nationally known leaders in athletics, research, finance, and diversity.
-He has overseen a record-breaking building boom on campus and the addition of over 500 new faculty positions.
-New campus facilities under his administration include the East Carolina Heart Institute, the Family Medicine Center, the new School of Dentistry, and over $20 million in new athletic facilities.
+He has overseen new campus facilities under his administration including the East Carolina Heart Institute, the Family Medicine Center, the new School of Dental Medicine, and over $20 million in new athletic facilities.

 His other strategic directions include providing classroom leaders for the 21st century for public schools in North Carolina and the rest of the nation; artistic and cultural leadership; economic development; and medical innovation.

 Before joining East Carolina as the university’s tenth chief executive, Ballard served as provost at the University of Missouri at Kansas City.
 Previous academic appointments had taken him from Oklahoma to the East Coast.

 Ballard spent his childhood in Galesburg, Illinois, then attended the University of Arizona, where he graduated with distinction in 1970 with a bachelor’s degree in history.
 As shortstop and captain of the University of Arizona baseball team, he earned three varsity letters and played in the College World Series during his senior year.